-Financial literacy must be promoted for financial inclusion to be sustainable, with people saving, obtaining loans, investing and insuring themselves and their families against financial shocks.
+Financial literacy remains the key to beneficial and continuous linkage with formal financial system.
+It must be promoted for financial inclusion to be sustainable, with people saving, obtaining loans, investing and insuring themselves and their families against financial shocks.
 Financial education requires a multi-stakeholder approach to drive costs down for greater sustainability and to reach all pockets of society.
-Likewise, it deems crucial to educate the people, especially the rural population on the significance of saving.
+Likewise, it deems crucial to educate the people, especially the rural population, on the significance of saving.
 For this, financial literacy camps could be organized regularly in collaboration with the district development committee or village development committee with the aim of familiarizing the various financial products and the advantages of having an account with a formal financial institution.
 Likewise, educating people about financial risks can prevent them from investing in dubious schemes.
-Similarly, financial literacy is particularly important as it is essentially linked to consumer protection.
+Similarly, financial literacy is essentially linked to consumer protection.
 With more knowledge people are less likely to fall victim to unscrupulous moneylenders, or financial service providers who might be offering inappropriate products, with exorbitant interest rates and no transparency.
+Still, more research and evaluation is required to further explore the relationship between financial literacy and financial inclusion, and to ascertain the impact of financial education initiatives on financial inclusion.

-(b) Bank Account Usage
+Bank Account Usage